Most Wanted is a weekly series in which one Who What Wear team member or friend of the brand will share the top 25 finds on their current wish list.

-As a fashion editor, I talk about trends and shoes and outfits all day long at work.
-When I'm not at the office, I'm spending time with friends who will inevitably want to talk to me about trends and shoes and outfits some more.
+As a fashion editor, I talk, think, and chat about trends and shoes and outfits all day long for work.
+When I'm not working, I'm spending time with friends who will inevitably want to talk to me about trends and shoes and outfits some more.
 When a friend recently texted me for a moisturizer recommendation and I instead offered her my entire skincare routine (morning and night) inclusive of product screenshots, I truly think I took myself by even more surprise than I did her.
-I thought Am I a closeted beauty junkie?
+I thought, Am I a low-key beauty hoarder?

 Drunk Elephant B-Hydra Intensive Hydration Serum ($48)